 Get exclusive member benefits & effect social change.
 Join Today

-Sjögren’s primarily occurs in women and sometimes appears with other autoimmune diseases, including rheumatoid arthritis.
+Sjögren syndrome primarily occurs in women and sometimes appears with other autoimmune diseases, including rheumatoid arthritis.

-You have a small risk of developing an infection.
+You have a small risk of developing an infection any time your skin is punctured.
 To avoid this, keep the puncture site clean and dry.
-There is also a small risk of lightheadedness, dizziness, or fainting during the blood draw.
-If you feel unsteady or dizzy after the test, be sure to inform the nurse.
+There’s also a small risk of lightheadedness, dizziness, or fainting during the blood draw.
+If you feel unsteady or dizzy after the test, be sure to tell the healthcare staff.

-Written by: Robin Donovan
+Written by: Robin Donovanon: Aug 31, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.